-In FY 2024, the HACP intends to continue to pursue opportunities for showcasing and highlighting on-going resident initiatives.
-The Virtual Parenting Program and Digital Literacy are among our top priorities.
+In FY 2025, the HACP intends to continue to pursue opportunities for showcasing and highlighting on-going resident initiatives.
 Any new initiatives will be included in the appropriate portions of Parts III or IV of this or future MTW Annual Plans.